Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Physical observables

 where f.p. stands for value at the fixed point.
 By definition, $\frac{d\lambda_{i}}{d\ln\mu}=0$ at the fixed point, so $\gamma_{i}=\epsilon_{i}$, which is exact to all orders of $\epsilon$ \cite{Zhu2002,Zarand2002}.
 Since our critical points $C_{1,2\pm}^{Q}$ all have a non-zero fixed point value for $\lambda_{Q}$, the quadrupolar susceptibility exponent of the critical points $C_{1\pm}^{Q}$ and $C_{2\pm}^{Q}$ are both given by $\gamma_{Q}=\epsilon_{Q}$.
 Thus we cannot distinguish between the two critical points via $\gamma_{Q}$.
 Let us consider instead the case of the octupolar susceptibility exponent.

 When the fixed point value of $\lambda_{i}$ is zero, as is the case for $\lambda_O$ at both $C_{1,2\pm}^{Q}$, then the corresponding susceptibility exponent is given by \cite{Zarand2002}

 In contrast to the previous case, Eq.~\eqref{eq:suscep_zero} includes higher order corrections in $\epsilon_{Q,O}$.
 Since our calculation applies to order $\epsilon^2$, we can use $\epsilon^2$ corrections to the octupolar susceptibility to distinguish between different fixed points.
 The resulting susceptibilities for the two critical points are $\gamma_{O}=2\epsilon_Q$ and $2\epsilon_Q+3\epsilon_Q^{2}/2$, for $C^{Q}_{1\pm}$ and $C^{Q}_{2\pm}$, respectively.
 The results for the susceptibility exponents at different fixed points are summarized at Table~\ref{tab:fixed_point_suscep}.
 The full expression of the multipolar susceptibility exponent $\gamma_{i}$ for $\lambda_{i}^{*}=0$ is presented in Appendix \ref{app:multipolar_susc}.
 An additional point is that we may also distinguish between these critical points and the non-Fermi liquid phases $F_{1\pm}$ and $F_{2\pm}$ using this octupolar susceptibility.
 This is useful because we can then distinguish non-Fermi liquid behavior due to a quantum critical regime from non-Fermi liquid behavior in a phase ($F_{1\pm}$ or $F_{2\pm}$ in our case).
+We note that the multipolar susceptibility exponents of the fermionic fixed points $F_{(1,2)\pm}$ are perturbative.
+The exact exponents can be obtained via conformal field theory and are $2/5$ and $1$ for $F_{1\pm}$ and $F_{2\pm}$, respectively \cite{Affleck1993b,Patri2020e}.